jgm/commonmark-hs/commonmark/README.md

 Further changes should be expected.

-The library is **fully commonmark-compliant** and passes the test suite.
+The library is **fully commonmark-compliant** and passes the test suite for version 0.29 of the commonmark spec.
 It is designed to be **customizable and easily extensible.**  To customize the output, create an
 AST, or support a new output format, one need only define some new typeclass instances.
 It is also easy to add new syntax